• genteel •

 Meaning: Very civil, perfectly courteous, polite and elegant in dress and manners, utterly free of any vulgarity or rudeness, exhibiting good breeding.

-Notes: During my discussion of the status of profanity in English with Linton Weeks of NPR yesterday, this word kept pushing against the back of my mind.
+Notes: During my discussion of the status of profanity in English with Linton Weeks of NPR back in 2010, this word kept pushing against the back of my mind.
 Genteel has an adverb, genteelly, and a slightly different noun, gentility, which I prefer to the more mundane genteelness.
 Of course, gentilesse is still there for the daring conversationalist.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!